 “One of the most quoted facts about happiness goes as follows:

 - 50% of happiness is determined by your genes.

 - 10% of happiness is determined by the circumstances in which you live.

 - 40% of happiness is determined by your actions, your attitude or optimism, and the way you handle situations.”

 So, how do you make sure you’re surrounding yourself with ‘good’ people?
-Well first you need to establish what ‘good’ people look like to you.
-Then begin asking some simple yet thought-provoking questions like the ones Huffington Post contributor, Leon Logothetis outlines.
+Well, first you need to establish what ‘good’ people look like to you.
+Then begin asking some simple yet thought-provoking questions like the ones that Huffington Post contributor, Leon Logothetis, outlines.